mcds/Voyeur-OJS-Plugin/README.txt

 		- "Reveal items associated with current viewed page.": Performs an analysis on items associated with the current page viewed by a user.
 		- "Filter by time": Filters by a certain time period.

 Known Issues
 ------------
 	- "Communication failure" will occur if Voyeur is interrupted whilst loading content.
+	- If 'journal initials' are changed, URLs containing previous initials still exist as paths to articles.
+This plugin always takes the newest initials and uses them for URL construction.

 Contact/Support